 An awning is a bit of a different story.

 Similar to a screened in porch, the burning gas and charcoal could stain your ceiling over a long enough time period.
 Flame-ups, sparks, and grease fires could also be a lot more damaging under an awning than open air.
 Uncontrolled grill fires are dangerous under any circumstances, but are exponentially more problematic with a structure overhead.

-Even though grilling under things can be safe, you’ll want to make sure you do all you can to reduce the likelihood of accidents.
+Now, you’ll want to make sure you do all you can to reduce the likelihood of accidents.
 This includes heat damage or grease stains on the surface of your porch/deck.
 A grill pad can do wonders to keep your outdoor area clean and safe.

 I’m including the one that I use just below.